 Proposals must identify a product such as a grant proposal, pilot research report, or other specific deliverable(s).
 Funded investigators will be expected to present in an upcoming RWJF Health & Society Scholars Seminar and to provide a short report on activity at the end of the grant period.
 Multiple proposals will be funded with awards in two categories: (1) small pilot grants up to $10,000 or (2) larger grants up to $30,000.
 Note that international travel is prohibited with RWJF seed grant funds regardless of the reason.

 To apply for either category of award, please submit a one page letter of intent by Wed, October 16, 2013 via email that includes the following information:

 - Name and Information of Principal Investigator (name, position title, degrees, phone and email)

 - Award Category–Small pilot up to $10,000 or larger grant up to $30,000

 This is a highly competitive grant program.
 Upon review, we will notify you as to whether you will be invited to submit a full proposal.

-Your letter of intent should be emailed as a Word attachment by Wed, March 28, 2012 to Laura Price at firstname.lastname@example.org.
-The subject line for your email should be: “RWJ-Letter of Intent-Spring 2012.”
+Your letter of intent should be emailed as a Word attachment by Wed, October 16, 2013 to Meghan Perdue at email@example.com.
+The subject line for your email should be: “RWJF-Letter of Intent-Fall 2013.”

-All questions should be directed to Laura Price at email@example.com
+Other questions should be directed to: Laura Price at email@example.com